gvp-257/AnalogControlPanel/Readme.md

 More nerdy:-

-    InternalADC.Rate9k()    // Equal to speed1x().
+    InternalADC.rate9k()    // Equal to speed1x().
-    InternalADC.Rate18k()   //  speed2x()
+    InternalADC.rate18k()   // speed2x().
-    InternalADC.Rate37k()   //  speed4x()
+    InternalADC.rate37k()   // speed4x().
-    InternalADC.Rate74k()   // Usually gives poor results.
+    InternalADC.rate74k()   // Usually gives poor results.

-    InternalADC.Rate4k()    // 4k only usable with 1MHz breadboard arduinos
+    InternalADC.rate4k()    // 4k only usable with 1MHz breadboard arduinos
                             // possibly poor results.

-Set the ADC's maximum sample rate, the rate at which it takes samples in free-running mode.
+Set the ADC's maximum sample rate (reading rate), the rate at which it takes readings in free-running mode.
 According to Nick Gammon's experiments (see References), rates up to 37000 samples/second (37k) do not affect accuracy or precision very much, at least with signal sources within specification (under 10 kohm source impedance).

 At 74k, accuracy is compromised, although you might get lucky with your chip.

 The number of settable rates is small.
-Internally, the ADC uses a fraction of the master clock frequency (16 MHz for an Uno) to control taking samples.
+Internally, the ADC uses a fraction of the master clock frequency (16 MHz for an Uno) to control taking readings.
 Only a limited number of these fractions are available.

-To take samples at other rates, see `triggerOnInterrupt0()`, `triggerOnTimer1CompareB()`, and `triggerOnInputCapture()` below.
+To take readings at other, slower rates (down to once per month?), see `triggerOnInterrupt0()`, `triggerOnTimer1CompareB()`, and `triggerOnInputCapture()` below.

-## SAMPLE TRIGGERING
+## TRIGGERING (STARTING)

     InternalADC.singleReadingMode() [default]
-    InternalADC.freeRunMode()
+    InternalADC.freeRunningMode()

     InternalADC.triggerOnInterrupt0()